Fever of unknown origin: Human immunodeficiency virus (HIV)-associated

+Psychogenic fever

+A specific disorder, reported especially in the Japanese literature, also known under the names functional hyperthermia and psychogenic hyperthermia.
+Like other functional disorders, it is reported to primarily affect teenagers.
+Such fever (actually hyperthermia) is reported not to react to NSAIDs, but drugs affecting the central nervous system: powerful anxiolytics (such as diazepam) and beta-blockers, cause quick defervescence.

 Treatment

 Unless the patient is acutely ill, no therapy should be started before the cause has been found.
 This is because non-specific therapy is rarely effective and may delay the diagnosis.
-An exception is made for neutropenic (low white blood cell count) patients or patients who are severely immunocompromised in which delay could lead to serious complications.
-After blood cultures are taken this condition is aggressively treated with broad-spectrum antibiotics.
+An exception is made for neutropenic (low white blood cell count) patients or patients who are severely immunocompromised, in which delay could lead to serious complications.
+After blood cultures are taken, this condition is aggressively treated with broad-spectrum antibiotics.
 Antibiotics are adjusted according to the results of the cultures taken.

 HIV-infected people with pyrexia and hypoxia will be started on medication for possible Pneumocystis jirovecii infection.
 Therapy is adjusted after a diagnosis is made.

 Prognosis

-Since there is a wide range of conditions associated with FUO, prognosis depends on the particular cause.
-If after six to twelve months no diagnosis is found, the chances of ever finding a specific cause diminish.
+Since a wide range of conditions are associated with FUO, prognosis depends on the particular cause.
+If, after six to twelve months, no diagnosis is found, the chances of ever finding a specific cause diminish.
 Under those circumstances, the prognosis is good.